nictuku/subhp.art/index.md

 ## Sub HP Goals for All Games

 Our vision is to find the SubHP goal for all currently playable games in the world.
 We are starting with a moderate list for now.
+Enjoy!

 ### Ninja Gaiden (NES)